 Together, we protect the workers who care for Winnipeg and Manitoba.

-She is the first President of CUPE Local 204.
+She is the first President of CUPE Local 204 and serving a second term.

 Contact Debbie at: [email protected]